Samar4352/Flaura_Code/README.md

 So this is the code for Flaura (Unoffical).
 I made this from the base code of Plantidote, by MikeBailleul.
 I havn't tested it yet.
 Hope this works as the code was not given in the official series of Flaura.
+Also, if there are any problems, feel free to create an issue (GitHub one) regarding them.